What is Mega Glalie in Pokémon GO?

 Advanced Strategy

-- Dodge only charged moves
+- Dodge only high-damage charged moves

-- Pre-build battle parties
+- Pre-build raid parties for quick re-entry

 - Shadow Machamp